 Do: Provide the Right Resources

-Your customers may have gotten a demo of your product during the sales process, or even had a short-term free trial.
-But they probably haven’t gotten an in-depth look at what your product or service can do.
+Your customers may have gotten a demo of your product during the sales process or even had a short-term free trial.
+But they probably haven’t considered what your product or service can do.